zhanzhan986/lol_analysis/README.md

 | IC         | 0          |
 | DCup       | 0.0413312  |

-Here is the observed distribution when "hextechs" is not missing:
+Here is the observed distribution when `hextechs` is not missing:

 |league      |    hextechs|
 |:-----------|-----------:|